basierend auf Bewertungen

 Massages (Tuina)

-As in Ayurveda, massages also play a major role in TCM - even if they are significantly less "oily" - and also serve to dissolve energy blockages.
+As in Ayurveda, massages play a major role in TCM - even if they are significantly less "oily" - and also serve to dissolve energy blockages.

 Nutrition